playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 #### Joda-Time removal

-If you can, you could migrate all occurences to Java8 `java.time`.
+If you can, you could migrate all occurrences to Java8 `java.time`.

 If you can't and still need to use Joda-Time in Play Forms and Play-Json you can just add the `play-joda` project: